codewith-daksh/--Problem-Of-The-Week-/Weekly/Week1/Question2/README.md

-# Find Minimum in Array 🧮
+# Problem Name:Find Minimum in Array

  * Brute Force Steps:
   - Assume the first element of the array is the minimum (m = nums[0])